HarryPretel/Quadcopter/README.md

 ```

 ### Easter Eggs:
-There are many files in this repo that were used in the development of
+There are many files in this repo that were used in the development of this application.
+Look around, some of them have to do with computer vision, some with PID control, others with connecting to the drone.
+Keep in mind that these files are not maintained and may be broken.

 # Troubleshooting:
 1. Verify that all packages have been installed correctly.